Holy-Knights-NFT/wikibook/2-holyknight-walkthrough/3-weapon.md

 Weapon levels range from one star to seven stars.

+Weapons add strength to the character.

+Weapons have five elements that are compatible with the character.

 Players can increase their overall combat power by forging new weapons at the Blacksmith.
 The forging process using RNG and the chance to cast each weapon level is as follows:

 • One star, 48.16% chance.